freeranger/evologger/README.md

       - See below to run in Docker

 ## Running in Docker
+A Docker image is available that you can download and run `docker pull freeranger/evologger` You will need to map your own configuration file into the container as the built in one is not configured.
+You may also for example map a volume/file for csv output rather than storing in the container volume.

+It is beyond the scope of this document to describe how to use docker but as an example you could do something like this:
+`docker run --rm -it -v $(pwd)/config.docker.ini:/evologger/config.ini freeranger/evologger`

+which will map the file config.docker.ini in the current folder into the running container

-A `Dockerfile` is included so you can run evologger in a Docker container if you wish.
+The `Dockerfile` is included in this repo so you can build and run the container locally if you wish:
 From the source folder:
 1. `docker build -t evologger .`
 2. Run:
    - `docker run --rm -it evologger` (to run in the foregound with coloured output)
    -  `docker run --rm -d evologger` (to run in detached mode)

-It is beyond the scope of this document to describe how to use docker but you could map the `config.ini` file into the container so you just need to restart with a new config, and you can map a volume/file for csv output rather than storing in the container volume.

 **Note** If you are running services in other containers on the same host that you wish to accerss (e.g. Influx) then you need to use `host.docker.internal` in place of the host name or IP you would otherwise use - or you could use a docker compose file and ensure they are in the same docker network